Meet Plan Go Recap: Advice from Career Breakers

 • Treat a career break like a job.
 Go into it with goals and accomplishments and weave those into the story of your career break when you return and are explaining it to potential employers.

 • Employers and recruiters don’t like aimless people.
 Explaining that you “needed to spend a year backpacking the world to explore yourself” doesn’t sound good.
-Saying “I spent six months training to hike Everest, ending the trip by hiking it” or saying “I spent a year in South America to learn Spanish” is impressive.
+Saying “I spent six months training to hike Everest, ending the trip by hiking it” or saying “I spent a year in South America to learn Spanish with my degree in elementary education” is impressive.

 • Planning for your travels can be equally important as spontaneity.
 One time, he needed to get from Croatia to Venice for a flight and assumed he would just take a bus.
 It turns out buses don’t run in Croatia on Sundays, and he didn’t think to research that.
 So that he wouldn’t miss his flight, he and his wife had to rent a car and spend $1,000 to get to the airport in time.